projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

    irqfd.
 2. pass ioeventfd to vhost kernel driver.
 3. pass ioevent fd to vhm driver
-4. UOS FE driver triggers ioreq and forwarded to SOS by hypervisor
+4. User VM FE driver triggers ioreq and forwarded to Service VM by hypervisor
 5. ioreq is dispatched by vhm driver to related vhm client.
 6. ioeventfd vhm client traverse the io_range list and find corresponding eventfd.